Infrastructure Updates

 Riverton Power Plant

 Besides increasing our ability to deliver reliable electric service to our customers, the project will also greatly improve winter weather operations.
+The main transformer, which will take energy from the generators and step it up to voltages needed for transmission, is on the way.
+The units are expected to be in service by August 2026.

 The project is expected to be completed in 2026.
 Read more about it here.